crodrigoturner/blog/content/blog/2018-09-17-intelligence-asimov.md

 ---
-title: What Is Intelligence, Anyway?
+title: What is intelligence, anyway?
 excerpt: A short history by Isaac Asimov
 tags:
 - notes